holochain/holosqape/README.md

 cd ..
 ```

-#### Adding `holoconsole` to your $PATH
+#### Adding `hcshell` to your $PATH

-In order to be able to utilize the `holoconsole` binary from any directory in the terminal, the folder containing the binary should be added to the $PATH environment variable in use by your terminal.
+In order to be able to utilize the `hcshell` binary from any directory in the terminal, the folder containing the binary should be added to the $PATH environment variable in use by your terminal.

 ##### On MacOS and Linux
 Depending on your configuration, you should have either a `.profile` or `.bash_profile` file.

 Assuming that the the repository was cloned into your HOME directory (`~`), you would add the following line to your terminal profile file, using a text editor.
-Change `$HOME/holosqape/holoconsole` to point to the actual `holoconsole` sub-directory on your computer, if it's different than that.
+Change `$HOME/holosqape/hcshell` to point to the actual `hcshell` sub-directory on your computer, if it's different than that.

-`export PATH="$HOME/holosqape/holoconsole:$PATH"`
+`export PATH="$HOME/holosqape/hcshell:$PATH"`

 Save the file, and open a new terminal window, or use
 `source .profile` or `source .bash_profile` to refresh the $PATH in your current terminal window.